 Warranty and Disclaimer Clauses – Again this would depend on the subject matter of the joint venture agreement, but it might be relevant if one of the parties is supplying their own software, manufactured parts or special experience.
 The question is whether or not one party will require warranties that the software, manufactured parts or special experience of the other party is as represented so that the project can be completed with no problems or liability of failure.
 Alternatively, the party supplying the software, manufactured parts or special experience might want to disclaim any warranties because of the perceived risk of completing the project as anticipated and may just represent it will be on a reasonable best efforts basis.

 Confidentiality Clause – Assuming there is certain information that one party must share with the other and which is of a confidential nature that should not be made know to the general public for competitive reasons, the parties should include such a clause.
 If the parties are separate operating companies with trade secrets, formulas, customer lists, patents, proprietary technology, and other non-public information, then a separate Confidentiality Agreement would more likely be used to cover all the issues.
+Confidentiality language in the joint venture agreement is quite important.
+If you have an idea that may be more profitable or beneficial to both parties involved, joint partnership is a great way to go about starting and running your own business while still getting your idea off the ground.
+A good business attorney can also assist you in drafting agreements that protect you legally while not being overly prohibitive.

 Non-Solicitation Clause – Similar to the non-circumvention clause, this clause can be used to prevent a party in the JV from soliciting the other party’s employees to steal them or to prevent soliciting the owners, developers, or company which is hiring the JV to do the project.